A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: The quantum invariant 𝒵ψ

-We define our invariant by using a version of the Reshetikhin-Turaev construction: we consider a topological category \(\tcat\) of tangle diagrams with geometric data and an algebraic category \(\qcat\) of \(\qgrp\)-modules, where \(\qgrp = \qgrplong\) is quantum \(\mathfrak{sl}_2\) at \(q = \xi = e^{\pi \ii /\nr}\).
-We define a \(2\)-functor \(\qfunc{} : \tcat \to \qcat\) by specifying its values the elementary tangles that generate of \(\tcat\) under \(1\) and \(2\)-composition, i.e.\ disjoint union and tangle composition.
-(These are the usual elementary tangles but with all possible choices of shadow coloring.)
-By showing that \(\qfunc{}\) is invariant under the relations of \(\tcat\) and the colored Reidemeister moves we show that its values depend only on the equivalence class (in the sense of \cref{def:equivalent tangle diagrams}) of the diagram, giving the claimed tangle invariants.
-For technical reasons these invariants vanish on all link diagrams, but we can extract nontrivial link diagrams by using a standard trick.

-Ultimately our construction relies on the representation theory of \(\qgrp\).
-The key fact is the relationship the relationship between the braiding of the quantum group, the Weyl algebra, and the octahedral coordinates (the geometric parameters of the octahedral coordinates).
-However, it is not necessary to understand the entire story to understand the definition of \(\qfunc{}\) or its relationship with Chern-Simons theory.
-In fact, we do not even need to deal directly with \(\qgrp\).
-Instead we work with a simpler algebra \(\weyl\), a quantum torus at a root of unity.
+In this section we define \(\qfunc{}\) and \(\qinv{}\) using the representation theory of the quantum group \(\qgrplong\).
+We use the relationship between the braiding of \(\qgrplong\), our presentation of it in terms of a Weyl algebra, and the octahedral coordinates (i.e.\ the segment and region parameters) in an essential way.
+These are discussed in greater detail in \cite{McphailSnyder2022hyperbolicstructureslinkcomplements,McphailSnyder2024octahedralcoordinateswirtingerpresentation,McPhailSnyderAlgebra}.
+Here we emphasize the parts of the story needed to understand the definition of \(\qfunc{}\) and its relationship with Chern-Simons theory.